dotnet/docs/docs/core-concepts/core-sdk/sdk-overview.md

 [.NET Core getting started page](https://aka.ms/dotnetcoregs).

 Install scripts, on the other hand, do not require administrative privileges.
-However, they will also not install any prerequisites on the machine; you need to install all of the pre-requisites manually.
-The scripts are meant mostly for setting up build servers or when you wish to install the tools without admin privileges (do note the pre-requisites caveat above).
+However, they will also not install any prerequisites on the machine; you need to install all of the prerequisites manually.
+The scripts are meant mostly for setting up build servers or when you wish to install the tools without admin privileges (do note the prerequisites caveat above).
 You can find more information on the [install script reference topic](cli/dotnet-install-script.md).
 If you are interested in how to set up SDK on your CI build server you can take a look at the [SDK with CI servers](cli/using-ci-with-cli.md) document.